How to Play Craps: Basic Rules

 1Bet With the Shooter or Against Him

-When playing craps in a live, brick-and-mortar casino, most players bet that the dice will win or that the shooter will win.
-In the come-out roll, this means hitting a 7 or 11 and if the point was already established, this means shooting the point before 7 is rolled.
-All players who bet with the shooter are called “right bettors”, while those who bet that the shooter will lose are called “wrong bettors”.
+When playing craps in a live, brick-and-mortar casino, most players wager that the shooter will win.
+On the come-out roll, this requires hitting a 7 or 11; once a point has been established, it requires rolling the point again before a 7 appears.
+Players who bet with the shooter are known as “right bettors,” whereas those who wager that the shooter will lose are called “wrong bettors”.

 2The Pass/Don’t Pass Bets

-The above-mentioned Pass and Don’t Pass bets are a great example – after the point has been established, some players bet that the shooter will win by tossing the point before he rolls a 7.
-These players have placed the Pass Line wager and they are betting right.
-Those who win when the shooter loses with a 7 will be betting wrong.
-In other words, right bettors bet that the dice will “pass”, while wrong bettors bet that it “will not pass”.
+The previously mentioned Pass and Don’t Pass bets illustrate this perfectly – after a point has been established, some players bet that the shooter will win by rolling the point again before a 7.
+These players have placed a Pass Line wager and are betting right.
+Those who collect when the shooter rolls a 7 before the point are betting wrong.
+In other words, right bettors wager that the dice will “pass,” while wrong bettors wager that they “will not pass.”

-The Pass/Don’t Pass bets are the exact opposite and players are free to make any of them.
-In general, there is nothing wrong to prefer wrong betting since the chances for winning are higher.
-The reason for this is that the wrong wagers have a slightly lower house edge than their right counterparts.
-It is hardly a surprise then that most online players prefer the “dark side”.
+Pass and Don’t Pass bets are direct opposites, and players are free to choose either one.
+In general, there is nothing wrong with favoring the wrong side, because the chances of winning are slightly higher.
+This advantage comes from the fact that wrong wagers carry a marginally lower house edge than their right counterparts.
+It’s hardly surprising, then, that many online players prefer the “dark side.”
 The majority of craps guides and strategies also recommend betting against the shooter.

 3The Social Element in Land-Based Casinos

-So, why are wrong bettors not given a warm welcome in land-based casinos?
-The answer is very simple – because while wrong bettors win, the shooter and everyone who bets with him loses.
-Since all players are at some point in the game shooters, betting the right way seems logical, supportive and even sympathetic.
-Wrong bettors are, on the other hand, often considered quite insensitive.
+So, why aren’t wrong bettors warmly welcomed in land-based casinos?
+The answer is simple – when wrong bettors win, the shooter and everyone wagering with him lose.
+Because every player acts as the shooter at some point, betting right feels logical, supportive, and even sympathetic.
+Wrong bettors, on the other hand, are often viewed as somewhat insensitive.

-It is up to players to decide whether they will choose the right or wrong side of betting.
-The social aspect of the game is eliminated when they play craps online, however, so this is probably the best way to play this game.
+Ultimately, it’s up to each player to decide whether to bet right or wrong.
+The social aspect of the game disappears when you play craps online, so wagering from home may be the easiest way to avoid any awkwardness.

 Table Rules

-There are many more bets that can be made in this game but in this article, we have covered only the fundamental ones.
-They should be the perfect option for every novice who is just starting to play craps for real money.
-There are several other things players should take into consideration, however, especially when they are playing live craps in a brick-and-mortar casino.
+While countless bets are available in craps, this article covers only the fundamental ones.
+They are ideal for any novice who is just beginning to play craps for real money.
+However, players should keep several additional factors in mind, especially when playing live craps in a brick-and-mortar casino.

 Preventing Dice Control